mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 ### Reveler

+_Fuel Attacks with Musical Energy_

 Though skilled in the art of martial combat, Revelers also engage in studies of musical composition and kinetic performance, aided by channeling rhythmantic magic.
 Rather than dividing their focus, these shared disciplines complement each other, leading to Fighters gifted with fluent movement on the battlefield and equal command of the dance floor.

 #### Level 3: Rhythmancy Warrior

 You have engaged in the study of magic song and incorporated it into your combat training.
 You gain the following benefits.

 _**Cantrips.**_ You learn two cantrips: _True Strike_ and another Bard cantrip of your choice.

-Whenever you gain a Fighter level, you can replace a Bard cantrip you know from this feature with a Bard cantrip of your choice.
+Whenever you gain a Fighter level, you can replace one of these cantrips with a Bard cantrip of your choice.

 When you reach Fighter level 10, you learn another Bard cantrip of your choice.

 _**Rhythmancy Points.**_ You gain 2 Rhythmancy Points to spend on casting Rhythmancy spells.

-_**Harmonic Magic.**_ Any Bard spell you have prepared is also considered to be a Rhythmancy spell.
+You can cast Bard spells using Rhythmancy Points even if they aren't Rhythmancy spells.

-_**Prepared Spells.**_ Choose two level 1 Bard spells.
-You always have these spells prepared.
+_**Prepared Level 1 Spells.**_ You prepare the list of level 1 spells that are available for you to cast with this feature.
+Choose two level 1 spells from the Bard spell list.

-_**Changing Your Prepared Spells.**_ Whenever you gain a Fighter level, you can replace one Bard spell on your list with another Bard spell of a level for which you have sufficient Rhythmancy Points to cast.
+_**Changing Your Prepared Spells.**_ Whenever you gain a Fighter level, you can replace one level 1 Bard spell on your list with another level 1 Bard spell.

+_**Spellcasting Ability.**_ Charisma is your spellcasting ability for your Bard spells.

 _**Instrument Training.**_ You gain Proficiency with a Musical Instrument of your choice.

-You can use such an instrument as a spellcasting focus for any Rhythmancy spell you cast.
-Additionally, whenever you finish a Long Rest, you can replace this Proficiency with another Musical Instrument of your choice that you possess.
+_**Spellcasting Focus.**_ You can use a Musical Instrument as a Spellcasting Focus for your Bard spells.

 #### Level 3: Bravado